sumeetmathpati/cs-gate/_dl/combinational-logic/adders.md

 - The combination circuit that adds two single bits is called **half adder**; and the one that performs addition on three bits (two single bits and one carry) is called **full adder**.
     - Two half adders can be used to create full adder.

+Note that a single adder can add only two (or 3 in case of full adder) bits, so if we want to add a number with *n* binary digits, we have to use n adders. <br>We shall see how to do that in coming chapters.
+{: .info}

 # Why Two Different Adders?

 - We can add two bits at LSB with half adder.
 - But while adding two bits, we can have carry from lower significant digit to higher significant digit.
 - Hence in higher significant digit we need to add three bits: two bits at that position and one bit of carry from lower digit.
-- Therefore at higher significant we require full adder.
+- Therefore at higher significant we may require full adder.
 - Hence, we can't add complete number with half adders; to add complete binary number, we require full adders connected to each other.

 # Half Adder